tmmss1-iscte/WiFiSniffer/README.md

 ***NOTE:*** Some Wi-Fi interfaces do not support all channels, so there is a loop to try to assign all of them correctly.

 ## Start sniffing
-The 'start_sniffing file.py' is responsible for sniffing probe request messages, saving the collected data into structured .pcap files, and generating reports of each capture.
+The 'start_sniffing file.py' file is responsible for sniffing probe request messages, saving the collected data into structured .pcap files, and generating reports of each capture.

-As so, the functions in the 'start_sniffing.py' do the following steps:
+As so, the functions in the 'start_sniffing.py' file do the following steps:
 1. create a folder for the captured data (if it not exists);
 2. create a folder for the reports of each capture (if it not exists);
 3. create the reports files in the reports folder (if not exists);